Public & Product Liability Insurance vs Professional Liability Insurance: A guide to coverage and claims

 Each jurisdiction has a limitation statute which sets out the rules governing the period of time in which a Plaintiff must commence a civil proceeding.
 Whilst these differ state to state, these limitation periods range from 3, 6 to 12 years.
 It is not always clear when a limitation period begins to run but ordinarily the limitation period will begin to run when the injury, damage or loss occurs or becomes manifest.
 There are also variations dependant on the type of loss (such as Personal Injury versus Property Damage).
 In our experience most litigated claims are made near expiry of the relevant limitation period.

-If there is any reason to believe that a claim might be brought against you it is important to discuss this with your broker so that appropriate action can be taken to ensure that the claim or circumstances that might give rise to a claim are properly notified to your insurers as soon as possible.
+If there is any reason to believe that a claim might be brought against you it is important to discuss this with your advisor so that appropriate action can be taken to ensure that the claim or circumstances that might give rise to a claim are properly notified to your insurers as soon as possible.

 Injury or Damage – Public and Product Liability claims: